karlvr/consistent.js/README.md

 * `controller(object)` sets the controller to the given object.
 Consistent’s `$` object is added to this object.
 The return value is the scope.
 * `controller(name)` returns the value, usually an event handler function, with the given name in the scope’s controller.
 Supports nested names.
 If the value is a function, it is wrapped in an anonymous function that ensures `this` is bound to the controller when it is called.
 * `controller(name, function)` sets the function in the scope’s controller for the given name.
 Supports nested names.
-* `fire(name [, arguments...]])` looks for a function in the scope’s controller for the given name (supports nested names), and call that function passing the optional additional arguments (in the case of event handler functions, these are the Javascript event object and the DOM node).
-If no controller function is found this function has no effect.
+* `fire(name [, arguments...]])` looks for a function in the scope’s controller for the given name (supports nested names), and call that function passing the optional additional arguments (in the case of event handler functions, these are the Javascript event object and the DOM node), and returning the result.
+Supports nested keys and falls back to parent scopes’ controllers.
+Note that the first argument to the controller functions is always the scope in which the event occurred.
+If no controller function is found this function has no effect and returns undefined.

 * `getValueFunction(key [, includeParents])` returns the value function in the scope for the given key.
 Supports nested keys and falls back to parent scopes, unless the optional `includeParents` parameter is false.
 * `setValueFunction(key, function)` sets the value function in the scope for the given key.
 Supports nested keys.